syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/tooltip.md

 {% endhighlight %}
 {% endtabs %}

-## Tooltip Customization
+## Customization

-The [CssClass](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_CssClass) property can be used to customize the appearance of the tooltip with your own custom styles.
+You can use the [CssClass](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonTooltipSettings.html#Syncfusion_EJ2_Ribbon_RibbonTooltipSettings_CssClass) property to customize the appearance of the tooltip with your own custom styles.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}